ScrappyHub/rooted-platform/governance/ROOTED_LEGAL_SUMMARY_PUBLIC.md

 - Education before monetization
 - Governance before convenience

-This is not a startup experiment.
+This is not an experiment.

-This is a **law-bound civic system built for long-term public trust.**
+This is a **law-bound civic operating system built for long-term public trust.**